 - Provide resources for you if you are choosing to care for your loved one at home

-- Provide an advisor to assist with managing expressions in the home and communicating with your loved one who has dementia.
+- Connect you with our Director of Life Care Resources to learn how to manage expressions in the home and communicate with your loved one who has dementia